Generic selectors

 Crafted from tartan fabric, each skirt showcases intricate patterns and colors, reflecting Scotland’s rich culture.
 Some variations incorporate luxurious materials like silk, Harris Tweed, wax cotton, cashmere, or leather for added opulence.

-Synonymous with British style, the tartan skirt offers a touch of charm to any wardrobe.
+Synonymous with traditional style in Britain, the tartan skirt offers a touch of charm to any wardrobe.
 Its versatility makes it suitable for both country gatherings and urban affairs.

 The Wellington Boots